espressif/idf-eclipse-plugin/README.md

 Eclipse IDE for Espressif IoT Development Framework(IDF)

 ## Setting up an Eclipse Development Environment
+1. Download and install `Java SE`(latest Java 11).
+Here is the download link https://www.oracle.com/technetwork/java/javase/downloads/index.html
-1. Download the latest `Eclipse RCP package` which you can find here https://www.eclipse.org/downloads/packages/
+2. Download and install `Eclipse RCP package` (latest Eclipse 2018-12) which you can find here https://www.eclipse.org/downloads/packages/
-2. Install the `m2eclipse` feature into eclipse from the update site: https://www.eclipse.org/m2e/
+3. Install the `m2eclipse` feature into eclipse from the update site: https://www.eclipse.org/m2e/
-3. Import the plugins, features, and test plugins into your workspace. `File > Import > Maven > Existing Maven Projects`.
+4. Import the plugins, features, and test plugins into your workspace. `File > Import > Maven > Existing Maven Projects`.
 Select the directory this repo was cloned into.

 ## How to contribute: